-The two brothers, Bertie and Chesley, enlisted together in 1940, part of the tenth contingent of young men who answered the call from Newfoundland Governor, Sir Humphrey Walwyn, for volunteers to join the Royal Navy.
+The two brothers, Bertie and Chesley, enlisted together in 1940, part of the tenth contingent of young men who answered Governor Sir Humphrey Walwyn's call for volunteers to join the Royal Navy.
 The two brothers trained at Portsmouth on the southwest coast of England.

-After their training, Chesley was posted to the G class destroyer, Greyhound, operating in the eastern Mediterranean, while Bertie was assigned to the much larger and more powerful cruiser, HMS Neptune, the lead warship in Force K, a raiding squadron, operating out of Malta.
+After their training, Chesley joined the G class destroyer, Greyhound, operating in the eastern Mediterranean.
+At the same time, Bertie received his posting to the much larger and more powerful cruiser, HMS Neptune, the lead warship in Force K, a raiding squadron operating out of Malta.

 The squadron was tasked with destroying enemy ships and their escorts ferrying supplies to German forces in North Africa.
 Winston Churchill himself stressed the importance of their mission in a message to the Commander-in-Chief, Mediterranean Station, Admiral Sir Andrew Cunningham: If any supplies get through, you have failed in your duty.

-Special intelligence signals intercepted by the British on December 18, indicated that a large convoy of German and Italian ships had left Italy bound for Tripoli and Benghazi with reinforcements, heavy tanks, artillery, and other supplies for General Rommel's Afrika Korps.
+Special intelligence signals intercepted by the British on December 18 indicated that a large convoy of German and Italian ships had left Italy bound for Tripoli and Benghazi with reinforcements, heavy tanks, artillery, and other supplies for General Rommel's Afrika Korps.
 Further Italian messages indicated an abundance of enemy naval activity along the Libyan coast.
-Altogether, the large number and the importance of enemy targets could not be ignored.
+Destruction of these targets could alter the course of the fighting in North Africa.

-On short notice, and without adequate briefing, Vice-Admiral at Malta, Sir Wilbraham Ford, ordered Force K to sea at 6 pm, December 18, on a course 195 degrees directly towards Tripoli.
-Vice-Admiral Ford deemed the situation so critical that Rear-Admiral Rawlings who should have sailed with Force K as the overall commander was left behind on the golf course.
+On short notice and without adequate briefing, Vice-Admiral at Malta, Sir Wilbraham Ford, ordered Force K to sea at 6 pm, December 18, directly towards Tripoli.
+Vice-Admiral Ford deemed the situation so critical that Rear-Admiral Rawlings, who should have sailed with Force K as the overall commander, was left behind on the golf course.
 Ford replaced him with Captain Rory O'Conor.

 At 1 am, Saturday, December 19, Captain O'Conor gave the order to reduce speed.
 Force K had now closed to within 20 miles of Tripoli and was just five miles from known minefields laid by the French and the Italians at the beginning of the war.
-At this position, there should have been no danger to his warships but a few minutes later, the darkness lit up with the flash of an explosion off Neptune's bow.
-Aurora and Penelope had immediately altered course to starboard when they too were buffeted by large explosions.
+At this position, there should have been no danger to his warships, but a few minutes later, the darkness lit up with the flash of an explosion off Neptune's bow.
+Aurora and Penelope had immediately altered course to starboard when they, too, were buffeted by large blasts.

 Force K had blundered into an uncharted minefield.
 The crippled Aurora and the slightly damaged Penelope manoeuvered out of the danger zone.
 Neptune was less fortunate.
-In quick succession, two more powerful explosions rocked Captain O'Conor's ship as he tried to pull away to safety.
+Two more powerful explosions rocked Captain O'Conor's ship as he tried to pull away to safety.
 The cruiser now lay helpless in enemy waters without steering and power.
 Dawn approached with the ever-present danger of an air attack.

-Khandahar, as the lead destroyer, tried to reach Neptune to attempt a tow, or at the very least to save the crew.
+The lead destroyer, Kandahar, tried to reach Neptune to attempt a tow, or at the very least, to save the crew.
 It was not to be.
-Khandahar's luck ran out too.
-The aft end of the destroyer was torn away by an explosion and it lay dead in the water.
+The aft end of the destroyer was torn away by an explosion, and it lay dead in the water.
 None of the other ships attempted to lend assistance.
 To do so would have been suicide.

 At 4 am, as the two ships drifted on the strong current, Neptune took another powerful explosion amidships, smashing its hull.
 It drifted for another 36 minutes before it turned over and sank.
-At dawn, those left on the Khandahar looked out over the disaster zone where Neptune had been located.
+At dawn, those left on the Kandahar looked out over the disaster zone where Neptune had disappeared.
 The ship and its crew of 766 had vanished without a trace.
 No debris field, no oil slick, no floating bodies, and of greatest concern, no survivors were visible.
-Most would have gone down with the ship.

-For all of Saturday, December 19, Khandahar drifted ESE for 50 miles.
-When darkness came, Jaguar, operating in heavy seas, located the stricken destroyer and attempted the tricky rescue of the crew.
+For all of Saturday, December 19, Kandahar drifted ESE for 50 miles.
+When darkness came, the destroyer, Jaguar, operating in heavy seas, located the stricken warship and attempted the tricky rescue of the crew.
 One hundred seventy-eight were taken off.
 Another 73 were casualties.
 Jaguar fired a torpedo into the abandoned destroyer and sent it to the bottom.

-Aside from the official telegrams to the next of kin, there was no public acknowledgment of the scale of the disaster.
-A court of inquiry convened at Malta on January 8, 1942.
-The board's report arrived at the Admiralty in London two months later on March 3.
+Other than official telegrams to the next of kin, there was no public acknowledgment of the disaster.
+A court of inquiry convened in Malta on December 24, 1941.
+The board's report arrived at the Admiralty in London two months later, on March 3, 1942.

-And there it sat, safely locked away until 1974.
+And there the report sat, in top-secret limbo until 1974.
 Not even Prime Minister Churchill knew of its existence.

-For those who reviewed the report 33 years later, the conclusions revealed a litany of disastrous errors coupled with petty squabbles between senior officers.
+For those who reviewed the report 33 years later, the conclusions revealed many disastrous errors coupled with petty squabbles between senior officers.
 Captain O'Conor had indeed steered his ship into a minefield laid by the enemy six months previously in May and June 1941.
 That much was clear.
-Surprisingly, the minefield location was known to the submarine service and even by some officers of Force K, this information had not been passed on to the captain of Neptune.
-Rear-Admiral Rawlings also knew the precise location of this new minefield and had he sailed with Force K, the disaster would have been avoided.
+Surprisingly, the submarine service knew of the minefield's location, as did some officers of Force K. They had not passed this information on to the captain of Neptune.
+Rear-Admiral Rawlings also knew the precise location of this new minefield, and had he sailed with Force K, the disaster would have been avoided.